Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Conclusions

-\paragraph{Training of a model for the attack} In order to train the model for the attack, we utilize transactions from $50000$ customers.
+To train the model for the attack, we utilize transactions from $50000$ customers.
 On top of preprocessed data, we train a GRU neural network suitable for financial problems and event sequences in general~\cite{shen2018deep,mei2017neural} and for processing financial transactions~\cite{babaev2019rnn}.
 The scheme of the model that includes preprocessing is available in Figure~\ref{fig:gru_model_scheme}.
 After the training, we obtained a model with a $0.7$ ROC AUC value, which is typical for the considered target.
 Below we provide additional details on the training process.

 For each transaction, we obtain embeddings, where each feature has a separate embedding vector.
 These embeddings are concatenated, thereby representing each transaction as a single vector.
 A sample for each customer consists of $300$ transactions, with the output is the predicted default class probability.